linea-it/gawa/docs/index.rst

 | - Installation of a new survey :

-   | in gawa.cfg under starcat > footprint > isochrone_masks, duplicate the description of a given survey and make yours.
+   | in gawa.cfg under starcat > footprint > isochrone_masks, duplicate the description of a given survey and create a new one from a photometric system.

 | - GAWA detection parameters